phpearth/docs/introduction/dollar-sign.md

 print "Hello, " + name
 ```

 or use special interpolation syntax if the language provides it.
-For example Ruby:
+For example, Ruby:

 ```ruby
 name = "World"